 During the winter, multigrade oil 10W-40 should be used in the engine.
-At very low temperatures (below 0° F), multigrade oil SAE 5W-20 is recommended.
+At very low temperatures (below 0° F), multigrade oil SAE 5W-20 or SAE 5W-30 is recommended.
 These oils reach the lubricating points in the engine more easily at low temperature and also facilitate cold starting.
 See page 48.